sechmann/sio-todays-dinner/README.md

-Simple parser for SIO's dinner of the day, exposed as json in this api.
+Simple parser for SIO's dinner of the day, exposed as an api.